guettli/live-trace/README.rst

 "live-trace" since it can be used on production systems without noticeable performance impact.

-This is called "sampling profile" or "statistical profiler"
+This is called "sampling profile", "statistical profiler" or "continuous profiler"

 Alternatives
 ============